 Ordinary Time: June 15th

-Wednesday of the Eleventh Week of Ordinary Time
+Thursday of the Tenth Week in Ordinary Time

 Other Commemorations: St. Vitus, Martyr (RM); St. Germaine Cousin, Virgin (RM); St. Bernard of Montjoux, Priest (RM); St. Luigi Maria Palazzolo, Priest (RM)